RADIANT RESILIENCE

 Radiant Resilience is a practice and curriculum designed for people who are committed to deepening their capacity for leadership and community building.
 We also offer a structured professional development pathway for those interested in certification in Embodied & Land-Based Resilience Practices.
 Learn more about certification here.

-We are grateful to hold this retreat on the ancestral and unceded traditional territories of the Hul’qumi’num and SENĆOŦEN speaking peoples.
-We extend gratitude to the many leaders and knowledge holders active in the movement of healing from the in‐depth effects of Residential Schools and Canada’s Policy of Assimilation on Indigenous communities.
+I invite you to this retreat wherein we consciously value and develop skills of witnessing as we strengthen and build community with intelligent purpose.
+I am grateful to hold this retreat on the ancestral and unceded traditional territories of the Hul’qumi’num and SENĆOŦEN speaking peoples.
+I extend gratitude to the many leaders and knowledge holders active in the movement of healing from the in‐depth effects of Residential Schools and Canada’s Policy of Assimilation on Indigenous communities.
+One Elder I know says, “Gratitude comes from the heart, but the heart cannot speak, so we need to show our gratitude through actions.”
+At this retreat, we share grateful and studied actions we can take as travelers, as friends, as people living on unceded territories, and as people groping for language to articulate our grief about what we see happening in our world.

 - A week-long retreat on beautiful Salt Spring Island, B.C.
 We will be working with our bodies in close relationship with the land through teachings in mindful somatic movement, subtle body awareness, and cultural safety.